Table of Contents

 How can I embed the IFC Viewer in Microsoft Teams if my organization does not allow adding apps from the App Store?

-You can insert the IFC Viewer as a URL in Teams.
-Add a new tab in Microsoft Teams and enter the URL http://viewer.flinker.app.
-Done!
+You can add the IFC Viewer as a website tab.
+Add a new Teams tab and enter https://viewer.flinker.app.

 What advantages do I have when I use the official Microsoft Teams app instead of embedding the IFC Viewer as a URL in a Microsoft Teams tab?